aibek1392/autofill-app/SimplePDF_Integration_README.md

-# SimplePDF Integration
+# SimplePDF Integration - Updated Solution

-This document explains the SimplePDF integration that has been added to the React autofill form application.
+This document explains the SimplePDF integration that has been added to the React autofill form application, including solutions for Content Security Policy (CSP) and document accessibility issues.

 ## Overview

 SimplePDF is a powerful PDF editor that allows users to view, edit, sign, and annotate PDF documents directly in the browser.
-The integration provides seamless PDF editing capabilities within your React application.
+Due to CSP restrictions and document accessibility requirements, the integration opens SimplePDF in a new tab rather than an embedded iframe.

+## Issues Resolved

+### 1. Content Security Policy (CSP) Error
+**Problem**: `Refused to frame 'https://embed.simplepdf.eu/' because an ancestor violates the following Content Security Policy directive: "frame-ancestors 'self'"`

+**Solution**: Instead of embedding SimplePDF in an iframe, the integration now opens SimplePDF in a new tab/window, which bypasses CSP restrictions.

+### 2. Document Accessibility (404 Error)
+**Problem**: SimplePDF couldn't access documents through authenticated endpoints.

+**Solution**: Added a public document endpoint (`/api/public/documents/{doc_id}`) that serves documents with proper CORS headers for SimplePDF access.

 ## Features Implemented

 ### 1. PDF Viewing
 - **View Button**: Click the blue eye icon next to any completed PDF document
-- **Full-screen Modal**: PDFs open in a responsive modal with SimplePDF viewer
+- **New Tab Opening**: SimplePDF opens in a new tab with the document pre-loaded
-- **Native PDF Controls**: Zoom, navigate, and interact with PDF content
+- **Document Validation**: Checks document accessibility before opening SimplePDF

 ### 2. PDF Editing
 - **Edit Button**: Click the green edit icon next to any PDF document